Juan-byte-megabyte/Rice-CyberSecurity-FinalProject/Defensive.md

 - Vulnerability 4: Python Privilege Escalation
   - Mitigation Techniques:
     - Remove sudo access for python for the user.
-    - **Why It Works**: If this access is taken away, this method of privilege escalation is no longer an issue.
+    - **Why It Works**: If this access is taken away, this method of privilege escalation is no longer susceptible to being vulnerable.

 References:
 1. https://www.logsign.com/blog/best-practices-for-security-in-ssh/